What is Matcha?

 Another benefit to Matcha is the high concentration of antioxidants.
 One study found that Matcha has 137 times the polyphenols than regular green tea.
 This type of green tea contains over 60x the antioxidants of spinach and 7x the antioxidants of high-quality dark chocolate.
 There is some evidence that these polyphenols may have a protective effect against some types of cancer.

-EGCG, found in high concentrations in Matcha, has been shown to increase the rate of burning stored fat as energy and decrease the formation of new fat cells.
+EGCG, found in high concentrations in Matcha, has been shown to increase burning stored fat as energy and decrease new fat cell formation.
 Other studies have shown that the catechins in Matcha increase the body’s calorie-burning rate each day and offer additional fat-burning benefits during exercise.

 A study in the American Journal of Clinical Nutrition showed that the catechins in green tea significantly lowered LDL cholesterol.
 A Cochrane review also showed that regular green tea consumption was associated with lower blood pressure and decreased stroke risk.